urbit/urbit.org-reloaded/content/grants/2024/community-meetups.md

 - As one of the main goals of meetups is to get people building on Urbit, once your meetup gains some traction, consider looking into writing a proposal for a grant on which members of your meetup can collaborate.
 - While the specific requirements of the meetup bounty can be summarized as "run a regular meetup", the overarching goal is to build a local community and onboard people to Urbit.
 You should become a true champion of your local Urbit community who helps people find their own path on Urbit, whether it is signing up for a course, a grant or even working for a company in the ecosystem.
 It's up to you to find the potential of the attendees.
 # Application process
-After applying to this bounty, set-up a call with ~poldec-tonteg who will assess the soundness of your strategy and run you through the requirements of this bounty.
+After applying to this bounty, set-up a call with ~dalweb-donfun who will assess the soundness of your strategy and run you through the requirements of this bounty.
 If everything checks-out you are good to go.
 # Compensation
 - Upon the completion of four meetup events and the associated meetup report, one star will be paid out to the organizer.